Priority Research Fund (PRF)

 - Send in a one-page Expression of Interest to Apply by December 15.

-- Application instructions and Application cover page form by February 15.
+- Application instructions and Application cover page form by February 15 or next business day.

 - General Inventory of Student Research Skills (GISRS) – If you are planning to hire student researchers working within your research study, you are obligated to report the Assessment Rubric; General Inventory of Student Research Skills (GISRS).